Volume 1, Number 8

 Trevor Diehl, the vice-president of MES (manufacturing execution system) production development at the company, heads the new Pleasanton office.
 Before the move to Pleasanton, Diehl played a strategic role in automation efforts at the company’s headquarters in Paso Robles, California.

 “Our customers compete worldwide on the ability to maximize their manufacturing productivity, efficiency, and quality,” says Diehl.
 “Our new Pleasanton office expands IQMS’s ability to help manufacturers automate their production operations in order to meet these goals.”

-IQMS ECO Gary Nemmers agrees that Pleasanton is a great place to be.
+IQMS CEO Gary Nemmers agrees that Pleasanton is a great place to be.
 “We are seeing a resurgence of manufacturing in North America based on the growing ability of companies here to deliver high quality products, reliably and cost-effectively,” says Nemmers.
 “Our new Pleasanton office furthers our commitment to driving new innovations in smart manufacturing that enhance our customers’ ability to compete in the global market.”

 The Pleasanton area has developed into a magnet for ERP companies.
 Many of the industry’s largest firms have established headquarters or opened regional offices in or near the city.
 By locating its new IoT and automation product development office in Pleasanton, IQMS says it is able to tap into a local workforce with strong expertise in ERP technologies and best practices.